Buddhas in the West Material Archive

 A log of each social media post is archived on this website.

-The most recent archived posts can be found below.
+The most recent archived posts can be found in the carousel below.

 Google map showing relevant locations of archived artifacts.